 This is not an allergy to dairy foods and is a separate condition.
 Lactose is the sugar that is found naturally in milk.
 Children with lactose intolerance have trouble breaking down the lactose in foods because they are missing the ‘lactase’ enzyme.

-Lactose doesn’t cause an allergic reaction and there is no need for your baby to follow a dairy free diet, you can buy lactose free versions of milk and yoghurt and cheese is naturally low in lactose so fine to have.
+Lactose doesn’t cause an allergic reaction and there is no need for your baby to follow a dairy free diet.
+You can buy lactose free baby milk as well as lactose free versions of milk and yoghurt.
+Cheese is naturally low in lactose so it’s fine to have.
 Alternatively, you can add a couple of drops of the ‘lactase’ enzyme to normal milk.

 Again, if you think your baby has lactose intolerance, it is really important to go see your healthcare professional for further advice.

-I suspect my baby has CMPA, can I trial a milk free weaning diet without seeing my GP?
+I suspect my baby has CMPA, can I try a milk free weaning diet without seeing my GP?

 Milk and dairy foods are one of the five main food groups and contribute to a significant amount of your baby’s nutrition.